Aratramba/design-manual/README.md

   ]
   ```

+  The `source` part is optional.

 ---

 ## Creating pages
 There are two types of pages you can generate.

-  1. Text page
+  1. ### Text page
     A basic text page looks like this:

     ```markdown